-Federal Work Study (FWS) is a federally funded financial aid employment program.
-To be eligible, you must be an undergraduate, full time (at least 12 hours), degree seeking student.
+Federal Work-Study (FWS) is a federally funded financial aid employment program.
+To be eligible, you must be an undergraduate, full-time (at least 12 hours), degree seeking student.
 Eligibility is based on need as determine by the Free Application for Federal Student Aid (FAFSA) and the availability of funds at the time of awarding.
 FWS funds are limited and are awarded to the extent that funding permits.

 A FWS Award does not guarantee job placement.
-It is the student’s responsibility to apply and secure federal work study employment.
+It is the student’s responsibility to apply and secure federal work-study employment.

-FWS Application Requirements
+Federal Work-Study Application Requirements

 - Required Forms: FAFSA